rowellx68/nhs-components/README.md

   Input,
   Header,
-  HeaderContainer, // notice how we have to import HeaderContainer separately HeaderLogo, // RSC does not work with nested components yet Container,
+  HeaderContainer, // notice how we have to import HeaderContainer separately HeaderLogo, // Next.js does not work with nested components yet Container,
   Main,
   Column,